oziris78/oziris78/README.md

 - I study Computer Engineering & Mathematical Engineering at Yıldız Technical University in Istanbul, Turkey.
 - I have spent my first 2.5 years of university to learn as many programming languages as I can.
 - Now I usually do various projects depending on what I'm recently interested in.
-- I'm interested in game, frontend and desktop application development.
+- I'm interested in backend, frontend and game development.
+- I usually use Java, Javascript and Python.
 - My hobbies are doing pixel art, creating SFX, creating music, ...
-- Me and <a href="https://www.facebook.com/yunus.cay.986">my best friend</a> are calling ourselves Telek Studios.
+- Me and my best friend are calling ourselves Twistral Studios.
 We usually create games and desktop apps.
 My friend only helps me with graphics, SFX and music.
-I am the only developer of Telek Studios and I write all of the code that Telek Studios owns.
+I am the only developer of Twistral Studios and I write all of the code that Twistral Studios owns.

 <br>